Sh4yy/cloudflare-email/README.md

 3. Use the command `npx wrangler secret put --env production TOKEN` to deploy a securely stored token to Cloudflare.
 With this command, you will be prompted to enter a random secret value, which will be used to authenticate your requests with the HTTP `Authorization` header as described below.
 You can also set this encrypted value directly in your Cloudflare dashboard.
 4. Deploy the worker with `npm run deploy`

-Or deploy directly to cloudflare
+Or deploy directly to Cloudflare

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/Sh4yy/cloudflare-email)